tsnlab/packetvisor/pv_c/README.md

 ### bpftool & XDP-tools (submodules)
 PV 3.0 mainly uses XDP-tools lib and bpftool is used for compiling XDP-tools lib.

-Before build PV 3.0, update submodules.

-`git submodule update --init --recursive`
+The script, `build.sh`, includes submodule update so that you can do the next step.

 ## Build
-You can build PV 3.0 by executing build.sh
+You can build PV 3.0 by executing `build.sh`

 `sudo sh build.sh`

 ## Use
 Superuser is needed to execute PV 3.0.

-The following is the usage of PV 3.0
+The following is the usage of PV 3.0.

 `sudo ./pv <inferface name> <chunk size> <chunk count> <Filling ring size> <RX ring size> <Completion ring size> <TX ring size>`